holepunchto/iambus/readme.md

 ## Example

-The [example.mjs](./example.mjs) file contains both the resubscribing code and the message logger that uses an empty pattern to subscribe to all messages.
+The [example.mjs](./example.mjs) file contains three subscribers and the message logger that uses an empty pattern to subscribe to all messages.

 ```